 Consisting of a data projector, an interactive projector, television or board and a computer workstation, Interactive Classrooms display everything on a computer to a wider audience.
 Instructors or presenters may annotate directly on the interactive device, allowing the flexibility of the whiteboard to be integrated into classroom instruction.
 Course materials, lesson plans, websites, e-books, images, Flash programs and shared course work can be developed in Smart Notebook, a native Smart application.
-Entire projects can be saved and stored as PDF documents, PowerPoint presentations or web pages and placed into Blackboard or Canvas for lesson retention and lesson revision.
+Entire projects can be saved and stored as PDF documents, PowerPoint presentations or web pages and placed into Canvas for lesson retention and lesson revision.

 The majority of classrooms have interactive systems.
 For tech support of Interactive Classrooms, contact the IT Service Desk at 215-646-7300, ext.
 21444 or email firstname.lastname@example.org.

 GMercyU’s premier web-conferencing services include Zoom and Teams which allow users to host online conferences, meetings and classes.
 All members of the GMercyU community receive both a Zoom and Teams account.
 Through the use of a web camera and a computer or laptop with Internet connection, faculty members can conduct classes anywhere in the world.
 Guest lectures, keynote speakers, distance education students and entire external classes have the ability to connect, share resources and collaborate.
-Class sessions or lectures may also be pre-recorded and uploaded to Blackboard for anywhere, anytime access.
+Class sessions or lectures may also be pre-recorded and uploaded to Canvas for anywhere, anytime access.

 For instructions on how to setup a zoom or Teams account, contact the IT Help Desk at 215-646-7300, ext.
 21444 or email at email@example.com.